PAIA-Playful-AI-Arena/MLGame3D/README.md

 # MLGame3D

-A framework for playing Unity games with Python MLPlay classes using ML-Agents for communication with Unity.
+A framework for playing Unity games with Python agents using ML-Agents Environment.

+## Requirements

+- Python 3.11 or higher
+- Unity game with ML-Agents package integrated

 ## Installation

 ```bash
 pip install mlgame3d
 ```

+### Dependencies

+This framework depends on:
+- `mlgame3d-envs`: Core ML-Agents environment wrapper
+- `pandas`: For data processing and CSV output functionality

 ## Usage